SriramKodey/Automated_Pitch_Measurement/README.md

 # Automated_Pitch_Measurement

 A novel method has been developed for no-contact automatic measurement of screw pitch.
-It is also rotation invariant
+It is also rotation invariant.

 ## Further details and source code will be updated after publication.